FalkAlexander/PasswordSafe/README.md

 # Password Safe
-Password Safe is a password manager which makes use of the Keepass v.4 format.
+GNOME Password Safe is a password manager which makes use of the Keepass v.4 format.
 It integrates perfectly with the GNOME desktop and provides an easy and uncluttered interface for the management of password databases.

 ###### Screenshot